-1.Introduction
+Introduction

-Kent local authorities are a collaborative, business-like group that identifies opportunities for member authorities to work together, in clusters or as a whole, to deliver a range of activities and services.
+Kent local authorities are a collaborative, business-like group that identifies opportunities for member authorities to work together or in clusters to deliver a range of activities and services.

 Recent incidents have demonstrated that, even for the best prepared authorities, a point will be reached where it becomes difficult for an authority acting alone to sustain its emergency response, given the scale of demand placed upon it.